“Jacob, do you know how important reading comprehension is? Do you know how important becoming a good writer can be to your future?”

 - Nagging can make them (more) rebellious.
 Everyone has a rebellious streak in them.
 Our children are no different.
 But if we are constantly verbalizing things that make them feel as though they are being pushed into a corner over something, well don’t be surprised when they begin to push back.
 It is human instinct to dig your heels in when you feel someone is constantly attacking you on the same front.

 - Nagging results in resentment and can tear down relationships.
 Do you enjoy being around people that constantly nag you or ride your case?
 I know I don’t.
 Well, our kids feel the same way.
 Nagging is a place where resentment is often born.
 And resentment can easily tear down relationships.
-So keep this in mind the next time you feel the urge to nag your child.
+So, keep this in mind the next time you feel the urge to nag your child.

 - Nagging puts you in charge of things that kids should learn to take responsibility for.
-We nag about homework and school work.
+We nag about homework and schoolwork.
 We nag about getting dressed, brushing teeth, and showering properly.
 But in reality, a lot of these things are areas that our kids need to learn to take responsibility for.
 Are we going to go to college with them too?
 Are we going to move in with them when they get married to remind them of proper hygiene?
-The answer to those questions are hopefully no. So now is their time to learn, but we have to let go and stop nagging for them to have the opportunity to figure it out and take ownership of it.
+The answer to those questions is hopefully no. So now is their time to learn, but we have to let go and stop nagging for them to have the opportunity to figure it out and take ownership of it.

 - When we nag, we model poor communication patterns for our kids.
 If your child is raised by a nagger there is a good chance they will become a nagger.
 This is an issue because it will carry over into future relationships.
 You want your child to be an effective communicator.
 Not someone that nags people to death to get their way.
-So practice what you want for them in their future.
-We need to realize we are laying that ground work now.
+So, practice what you want for them in their future.
+We need to realize we are laying that groundwork now.

 So, OK.
 Now that I was more than a little motivated to stop nagging and try a more positive approach, here’s what I’ve found out –